pedrolucaspalma/Cal.js/README.md

 #### routes.ts
 Routes.ts takes the request and calls the appropriate controller to handle the request.

+#### ensureAuthenticated.ts

+This middleware receives a JWT on the "Authorization" header and makes a verification on wether the token is valid or not.
+If it is, the middleware appends the user's ID (required by some controllers to make their operations) to the request and calls the controller to handle the request.

 #### someController.ts
 In a general way, the controller is responsible for taking the data inside the request body, storing it inside some variables, and call the appropriate service while sending these variables to it as arguments.